ch1n069/insta-clone/README.md

 ## Bugs
 * There are no known bugs during the deployment of this project :
 * Steps to follow if you find one
+- Contact the owner of the project thats me on (brunolalpachino@gmail.com)[contact]
 - Clone the repo
 - Create a new branch and give it the name of the feature you are trying to implement
+-
 ##  License
 * Copyright (c) 2022 Bruno Gatiba